uta-gasp/custom-calibration/README.md

-# Reading
+# Custom calibration for kids

-Custom calibration UI (BCB/VCL) for myGaze eye tracker.
+Custom calibration UI for myGaze eye tracker.
+For Borland C++ Builder (BCB with VCL)